 The main role of the CODOFIL, as Thomas Cauvin puts it, was to “preserve a language and culture in danger of disappearing.”
 But since the 1990s, the boom in French has mainly been carried by tourism and international trade.
 “The new generation of Francophone activists focuses on the usefulness of the French language, with all its professional advantages and positive effects on local economies.”

 Through their interviews with the head of the Department of Education, the Francophile senator Eric LaFleur, the Cajun poet Zachary Richard, former CODOFIL directors, and numerous teachers and parents of students, the two filmmakers have showcased the strength of bilingualism both in Louisiana and abroad.

-The documentary is currently in post-production, and will be released in March in North America and in Europe.
+The documentary is currently in post-production, and will premiere on January 26, 2018 at the Cinema on the Bayou film festival in Lafayette, Louisiana.
 Thomas Cauvin and Mikael Espinasse are counting on Francophone film festivals in Canada, Belgium, Switzerland and France to distribute their movie, which will also be available online for free in September 2018.